-[This is a continuation from a previous post].
-In the following post, I will continue discussing the Psychological and Evolutionary meaning of Pluto in Houses of the birth chart:
+[This is a continuation of a previous post].
+In the following post, I will continue discussing the Psychological and Evolutionary meaning of Pluto in the Houses of the birth chart:

 Pluto in Houses of Birth Chart: Part 2